-What if someone says my child had done something sexually harmful?
+What if I suspect or know my child has done something sexually harmful?